England players booed for taking a knee despite plea by team - WTMJ

 “It is not new, and English football has made it very clear that it does not view this as being aligned to a political organisation or ideology.
 There can be no doubt as to why the players are taking the knee and what it represents in a footballing context.”

 The jeering was by some fans who also chanted “No surrender” during the national anthem.
-That’s a dated reference to the conflict endured for generations that saw Britain hit by Irish Republic Army terrorist attacks.
+That’s a dated reference to the conflict endured for generations that saw Britain hit by terrorist attacks from the Irish Republic Army.

 Croatia’s national anthem was also booed by some of the 22,500 fans allowed into Wembley, which could lead to the country’s soccer association being fined by UEFA.